IdentityPython/SATOSA/doc/README.md

 #### Policy

-Some settings related to how a SAML response is formed can be overriden on a per-instance or a per-SP basis.
+Some settings related to how a SAML response is formed can be overridden on a per-instance or a per-SP basis.
 This example summarizes the most common settings (hopefully self-explanatory) with their defaults:

 ```yaml